pjtunstall/mad/README.md

 - BONUS
   - Easy bonus: allow a 5th player to be spawed in the center of the grid.
 (Make sure they have space and that they don't interfere with the mechanism to always place one each of the three basic powerups.)
   - POWERUPS
-    - `bomb-throw`.
-(The current `bomb-pass` is a placeholder for for this.)
+    - `bomb-throw` powerup.
-    - Not on the list: imagine a `smoke-bomb` that fills nearby tunnels with smoke that disperses moer slowly than fire, and can be walked through but not seen through.
+    - Not on the list: `smoke-bomb` that fills nearby tunnels with smoke that disperses more slowly than fire, and can be walked through but not seen through.
     - Not on the list: `soft-block-push`.
   - CO-OP MODES
     - Teams.